 If you want to go light, you really have to want to go light.
 You have to consider weight in everything you bring on your trips, EVERYTHING.
 Shaving ounces is nothing to sneeze at.
 There are only 16 ounces in a pound, and pounds are heavy.
 Shave an ounce off 16 items and you’ve saved a pound.

 As soon as possible you should get a scale of some kind and weigh all your items to determine your “base pack weight”.
 Base pack weight includes everything you carry on your back, including the clothes on your back, but excluding – food, water, fuel, shoes, trekking poles.
 Food scales or postal scales work great for this.
-You can use my Backpack Weights Spreadsheet to easily keep track.
-Weighing your gear is one of the most important things to get you started.
+You can use my Backpack Weights Spreadsheet or LighterPack to easily keep track.
+Weighing your gear and saving the results is one of the most important things to get you started.
 From there, you want to try to cut some items if you can outside your Ten Essentials, reduce the weight of some, and replace others with lighter versions.
 Do not cut out any Ten Essentials unless you are very experienced and know the risk.

 3. Replace gear with lighter versions